robfatland/zero2x/baboons_dynamoDB/README.md

   - store it on your local computer
   - or stage it to AWS S3 object storage (you will need the URL and the CSV file must be public)
 - **Your machine** Configure a credentials file
+- **Your machine** Ensure Python and necessary packages are installed
+  - Particularly { boto3, numpy, pandas, tqdm } and any dependencies
 - **AWS Console** Set up a DynamoDB RDS
   - This includes a blank table
   - Configure the read and write speeds to minimize cost